+1-914-214-5430

 What Are Conclusion Starters?

-Conclusion starters are phrases or transition words that signal the reader your text is about to wrap up.
-Whether you’re writing an academic essay, blog post, or report, knowing how to start a conclusion paragraph ensures your ending feels polished rather than abrupt.
+Conclusion starters are phrases or transition words that signal to the reader that your text is wrapping up.
+Whether you’re writing a short essay, research paper, blog post, or business report, knowing how to start a conclusion paragraph ensures your ending feels polished rather than abrupt.

 How to Start a Conclusion Paragraph

 Writers often wonder how to start a conclusion paragraph without sounding repetitive.
-Instead of reusing phrases like “In conclusion,” try using purposeful conclusion sentence starters that guide readers naturally toward closure.
+Instead of reusing tired phrases like “In conclusion,” or “To summarize,” try using purposeful conclusion sentence starters that guide readers naturally toward closure.

 Good vs. Great Conclusion Starters